Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 Now that you're logged in, let's add a custom user to the system.
 This new profile will be the one you'll use to login and manage your machine in the future.

-All of the example code in this article will use placeholders for your own entries, so keep a sharp eye and be sure to substitute things like "your_username" or "your_domain.com" with the appropriate values.
+All of the example code in this article will use placeholders for your own entries, so keep a sharp eye and be sure to substitute things like "your_username" or "your_domain.com" with your desired values.

 Enter the following command in the Lightsail terminal: